 First and foremost, check all your social media after typing your name on Google.
 Then, add the relevant ones to your resume.

 This is one of the worst CV mistakes.
 If you have a GitHub profile, add the link ONLY if you use it.
-If you don't have any projects or repositories there, or you have 2 you created two years ago and no commits, then just don't add it there.
+If you don't have any projects or repositories there, or you have one you created two years ago and no commits, then just don't add it there.

 And yes, recruiters check GitHub, so if your repositories are empty, just leave it, don't add it to your CV.

 You can include other social media links if they're relevant, of course.
 The ones that it's always good to add are your Linkedin profile and your personal blog or website.

 Resume Mistake #8 - Including too much of your personal information